Case Study for Subtext

 - Clearly differentiate Subtext from competitors

-- Position Subtext as the premier texting platform that gives diverse content creators an avenue to engage with their audiences in a meaningful way, while also benefiting from a subscription revenue model
+- Position Subtext as the premier texting platform that gives content creators, athletes, publishers, activists and politicians an avenue to engage with their audiences in a meaningful way, while also benefiting from a subscription revenue model

-Karbo Communications partnered with Subtext to launch the company from stealth and educate the market on the product’s uniqueness and value.
+Over the course of our multi-year relationship, Karbo Communications launched the company from stealth and has continued to educate the market on the product’s uniqueness and value.
 Karbo Communications focused on creating differentiated messaging and market positioning, and aggressive pursuit of high-value media and recognition opportunities.
 Following the company’s public launch, Karbo Communications continued the momentum by positioning executives in the thought leadership trend conversations that matter most to their audiences.

-Karbo Communications recommended a proactive media tour in New York City to give executives an opportunity to make media introductions and establish important relationships with key press leading up to the launch.
+At the start of the relationship, Karbo Communications recommended a proactive media tour in New York City to give executives an opportunity to make media introductions and establish important relationships with key press leading up to the launch.
 Outreach efforts resulted in 18 proactive media interviews with top publications like Fortune Magazine, TechCrunch, and MediaPost.
+Karbo Communications also recommended and facilitated joint-press interviews for Subtext and well-known media customers.
+Securing coverage from the Wall Street Journal, Digiday, and Forbes helped lend further credibility and drove increased sales for Subtext.

-Karbo Communications executed an aggressive thought leadership program and secured over 10 high impact opportunities with publications like Nieman Lab, MediaPost, What’s New In Publishing, Poynter, and more.
+Through the course of the partnership, Karbo Communications executed an aggressive thought leadership program and secured over 53 high impact byline and commentary opportunities in top tier publications like Fortune, Inc., and Fast Company, as well as placements in vertical outlets such as Poynter, Nieman Lab, MediaPost, and What’s New In Publishing.
 The byline topics further positioned company executives as authorities on important and timely trends in the digital media market.